Kerasss/-Stickman-joint-position-estimation-project/README.md

 Stickman-joint-position-estimation-project
 ==========================================
- This project is for estimating joint positions from stickman pictures.
+This project is for finding joint positions from stickman pictures.